polyfy/polylith/readme.md

                    :extra-deps {polyfy/polylith
                                 {:git/url   "https://github.com/polyfy/polylith"
                                  :sha       "78b2c77c56d1b41109d68b451069affac935200e"
-                                 :deps/root "environments/poly"}}}}}
+                                 :deps/root "projects/poly"}}}}}
 ```

-If you wounder what all the settings are good for, be patient, everything will be covered in detail.
+If you wounder what all the settings are good for, be patient, everything will soon be covered in detail.

 ## Development